Yes - Call recording means we are now able to trade by means of Statement of Fact on all our non-commercial insurance policies.

 We do not cover vehicles for 'off roading' as this is on private land and does not fall under the Road Traffic Act.

-We are unable to offer cover for this type of vehicle.
+We are unable to offer cover for this type of vehicle unless you have a motor trade or collectors policy with us.